-- Eat more dietary fibre and nutrient-dense foods.
+- Eat more dietary fiber and nutrient-dense foods.

-- Eat the appropriate foods for your blood type – an emphasis on low glycemic and high fibre foods in combination with eating the correct foods compatible with your blood type, is a powerful method of promoting systemic healing.
+- Eat the appropriate foods for your blood type – an emphasis on low glycemic and high fiber foods in combination with eating the correct foods compatible with your blood type is a powerful method of promoting systemic healing.

 - Eat smaller and more frequent meals made up of lower glycemic index foods.